Travel in Austria

 The Construction Period

-The construction of the church was led by a young architect named Heinrich von Ferstel, who was chosen from among 75 architects as part of an architectural competition held in 1854.
+Heinrich von Ferstel, a young architect, led the construction of the church after winning an architectural competition in 1854, chosen from among 75 architects.
 He chose to build it in the Neo-Gothic style, incorporating many elements from French Gothic cathedrals.
 Because of this design, many mistakenly think that the church is in the original Gothic style.

 Construction began in 1856 and lasted for 23 years until 1879, the year the Emperor celebrated his silver wedding anniversary with Sisi.
 The bricks used for the church’s construction are the same type of bricks used to build St. Stephen’s Cathedral.
 This type of brick is very delicate and sensitive to the elements.
-Due to the similarity between the churches, many think they were built at the same time, but in fact, the gap between them is about 700 years!
+The churches look so similar that many people assume they rose at the same time, but in fact, about 700 years separate their construction!

-A beautiful park, now called Sigmund Freud Park, was built around the church.
+A beautiful park, now called Sigmund Freud Park, surrounds the church.

-During World War II, the church was damaged by bombing and required extensive renovations.
+During World War II, bombing damaged the church and required extensive renovations.

 The Design of the Votive Church